nickcoleman/hook-use-combined-reducers/README.md

 export default SomeComponent
 ```

-For redux, the operations file method might look like this if you needed to access an external api:
+For reducks, the operations file method might look like this if you needed to access an external api:

 ```
 const addThing = async ({thing, dispatch}) => {